kengz/openai_lab/README.md

 With OpenAI Lab, we could focus on researching the essential elements of reinforcement learning such as the algorithm, policy, memory, and parameter tuning.
 It allows us to build agents efficiently using existing components with the implementations from research ideas.
 We could then test the research hypotheses systematically by running experiments.

+See the [Solutions](http://kengz.me/openai_lab/#solutions) to some OpenAI environments that the Lab users have produced.

 <img alt="Timelapse of OpenAI Lab" src="http://kengz.me/openai_lab/images/lab_demo_dqn.gif" />
-*Timelapse of OpenAI Lab, solving CartPole-v0.*
+_Timelapse of OpenAI Lab, solving CartPole-v0._